Iuliu Hațieganu: Early life and studies

-Basics of Transylvanian medicine
+Establishing a Transylvanian Medical School and Tradition

-He was known since 1914 in the speciality literature through a study on alimentary galactosury, published in "Medical Journal" in Budapest.
-He was one of the university youth delegates to the Great National Assembly in Alba Iulia and upheld in the face of the Ruling Council of Transylvania the establishment of the University of Cluj.
-Subsequently, he will chair the first Congress of Physicians, where his friend, military doctor Iuliu Moldovan, appointed by the Ruling Council as secretary of public health problems, will report on the health status of the population in Transylvania, emphasizing the need to resume work at the Faculty of Medicine of Cluj.
+His first notable medical paper (on food intake-related galactosuria) appeared in the "Medical Journal" in Budapest (1914).
+He was one of the delegates to the Great National Assembly in Alba Iulia where he represented the young Faculty and pleaded with the Ruling Council of Transylvania for the establishment of the University of Cluj.
+Subsequently, he would chair the first Congress of Physicians, where his friend, military doctor Iuliu Moldovan, appointed by the Ruling Council as secretary for Public Health, would report on the health status of the population in Transylvania, and make a strong argument for the establishment of the Faculty of Medicine in Cluj, where Hațieganu was appointed a professor.